 Almost all of the products we sell at Heavy Duty tarps are custom made specifically for the customer who ordered the product.
 Therefore, we cannot accept returns since we would generally not be able to resell the returned product.

 Please keep in mind that, despite our efforts to exactly match the size of product that you ordered or your requested grommet spacing, minor variances may occur.
-A minor variance would generally be a product that differs by less than one inch from the specification requested.
+A minor variance would generally be a product that differs by less than two inches from the specification requested.

 Generally, we do not begin to process your order until it has been paid for.
 If you change your mind about your order and you have not yet paid for it, there is nothing you need to do.
 As a courtesy, we would appreciate it if you let us know that you don't want to proceed with the order.

 If you change your mind after you have paid for your order, please contact us immediately to determine whether we have started manufacturing your order.
-If we have not yet begun your order production you can cancel without penalty.
+If we have not yet started on the production of your order, you can cancel it.
 Unfortunately, if we have already started cutting or assembling your product it is not possible to cancel your order.